Stroboscopic high-order nonlinearity for quantum optomechanics: Acknowledgments

-\emph{Acknowledgments.}--- The authors acknowledge the support of the project 19-17765S of the Czech Science Foundation.
-The authors have received national funding from the MEYS under grant agreement No. 731473 and from the QUANTERA ERA-NET cofund in quantum technologies implemented within the European Union's Horizon 2020 Programme (project TheBlinQC).
-A.A.R. also acknowledges the support by the project LTC17086 of INTER-EXCELLENCE program of the Czech Ministry of Education.
+A.A.R. acknowledges the support of the project 20-16577S of the Czech Science Foundation and national funding from the MEYS under grant agreement No. 731473 and from the QUANTERA ERA-NET cofund in quantum technologies implemented within the European Union's Horizon 2020 Programme (project TheBlinQC).
+R.F. acknowledges the project 21-13265X of the Czech Science Foundation.